 Video SEO and why it matters

-Many business are hooked on using video as part of their overall digital marketing efforts.
+Many business are hooked on using video marketing as part of their overall digital marketing efforts.
 But often the SEO potential for that video is ignored or undervalued.

 If optimised correctly, video SEO (VSEO) can be an extremely powerful form of content and supercharge your overall SEO strategy, in more ways than one.